PasanAbeysekara/portforlio/posts/when-to-not-use-kubernetes.md

 ---
 title: 'When to Not Use Kubernetes'
 date: '2025-10-26'
 summary: 'Kubernetes has become the default choice for container orchestration, but it is not always the right fit.
-This article explores scenarios where Kubernetes introduces unnecessary complexity, hidden costs, and operational burden—and what alternatives may be better.'
+This article explores scenarios where Kubernetes introduces unnecessary complexity, hidden costs, and operational burden and what alternatives may be better.'
 image: '/images/blog/when-not-to-use-kubernetes.png'
 categories: ['DevOps', 'Cloud Native', 'Software Architecture', 'Infrastructure']
 ---

 Kubernetes has become synonymous with container orchestration.
 It powers deployments at Google, Shopify, Airbnb, and thousands of enterprises.
 Its ecosystem of operators, service meshes, and monitoring tools has grown into a vast cloud-native landscape.

-But Kubernetes is **not free**—in either cost or complexity.
+But Kubernetes is **not free** in either cost or complexity.
 It can be the right choice at hyperscale, but for many teams, Kubernetes introduces overhead that outweighs its benefits.
 In some cases, it slows delivery, increases bills, and adds operational risk.

 This article explores **when not to use Kubernetes**, backed by practical scenarios, trade-offs, and alternatives.